Miskito grammar

 The Miskito language, the language of the Miskito people of the Atlantic coast of Nicaragua and Honduras, is a member of the Misumalpan language family and also a strongly Germanic-influenced language.
 Miskito is as widely spoken in Honduras and Nicaragua as Spanish, it is also an official language in the Atlantic region of these countries.
 With more than 8 million speakers, Miskito has positioned in the second place in both countries after Spanish.
 Miskito is not only spoken in Central America, but in Europe (United Kingdom, Germany, Sweden, Netherlands, Spain, Switzerland, France and Italy), the USA, Canada and in many other Latin American countries.
 Miskito used to be a royal state language in the 16th to 19th dynasties of the Miskito Kingdom.

-Miskito alphabet

-The Miskito alphabet is the same as the English alphabet.
-It has 21 consonants and 5 vowels.

-A (a), B (be), C (ce), D (de), E (e), F (ef), G (ge), H (ha), I (i), J (jei), K (ka), L (el), M (em), N (en), O (o), P (pi), Q (ku), R (ar), S (es), T (te), U (yoo), V (vee), W (dubilu), X (eks), Y (yei), Z (zet).